 One of my favorite ways to remind myself why I am sober is to visit my Pinterest board called “recovery.”
 This is where I have saved many quotes that remind me of the consequences I faced in active addiction, why I am on this journey, and why I need to keep going.
 I find that just reading these words alone calms me most of the time.
 If you find comfort in a book, like the AA big book, highlight and mark it up and bring it along to Thanksgiving.

 Bring a journal

 I find that one of the best ways to make sense of my feelings and to understand why I feel the way that I do is to write about it.
-Simply sitting down and writing whatever comes to mind is a very therapeutic act, and can go a long way when it comes to maintaining sobriety.
+Simply sitting down and writing whatever comes to mind is a very therapeutic activity, and can go a long way when it comes to maintaining sobriety.
 Bringing along a pen and a notebook is an easy task and can end up saving you a lot of headache during the holidays.
-If you need to, take 10 minutes, go to an empty room, and just write.
+If you need to, take 10 minutes, go to an empty room and just write.
 You’ll likely walk away feeling more at ease and sure of your choice to remain sober.

 Remind yourself that sobriety happens one day at a time

 If you are feeling particularly sorry for yourself over Thanksgiving, just remind yourself that, like every other day of your sobriety, you only have to make it through one day without a drink.
 That makes it seem like a much more manageable task.